 It is interesting to note that over the last 15 years the number of normal animals used in research has gone down.
 The simple breeding of a genetically modified animal counts as a procedure in the UK, although it does not in many other countries.
 The increased breeding of these animals has skewed the UK general trend since 1995.

 GM mice and fish provide great medical insights.
 They help us to understand heart failure, develop new treatments such as Herceptin for breast cancer, and get a better insight into Alzheimer’s and how to treat it.
 At the end of the day, researchers don’t want to use animals, they do want to help patients.

-The numbers of procedures involving marmoset monkeys rose by 78%, but overall, the numbers of marmosets and macaques used in research fell compared with the previous year.
+The number of procedures involving marmoset monkeys rose by 78%, but overall, the number of marmosets and macaques used in research fell compared with the previous year.
 This is because animals may be used more than once under certain circumstances.
 The majority of marmosets were used for blood and tissue sampling by the pharmaceutical industry, which are mild procedures.
-We are pleased to see that the numbers of procedures involving cats, dogs, horses and monkeys overall decreased in 2010.
+We are pleased to see that the number of procedures involving cats, dogs, horses and monkeys overall decreased in 2010.

 The ultimate aim of the three Rs is to reduce animal suffering.
 A refinement (to change the way experiments are carried out, to make sure animals suffer as little as possible) may lead to an increase rather than a reduction in numbers.
 A good example is the GM mouse which is used to replace the monkey model of Alzheimer's disease.
 Simply because this is a lower animal, suffering is reduced.
 But because the mouse has three mutant genes, to breed it researchers need to use 64 mice.
 The mice used for breeding suffer very little if at all.

-We will be updating pages throughout this website over the next few days.
-The Home Office also published its Annual Report of the Animals Scientific Procedures Inspectorate and Dvision today.
+The Home Office also published its Annual Report of the Animals Scientific Procedures Inspectorate and Division today.